-Here are 10 common reasons seniors lose their appetite and practical solutions to encourage better eating habits.
+Here are 10 common reasons seniors lose their appetite, along with practical solutions to encourage better eating habits.

 Loss of Appetite is Common in Seniors